ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## Time Window {#time-window}

-Rate limit policies limit the number of acceptable requests in a given time interval, known as a time window.
+Rate limit policies limit the number of acceptable requests within a given time interval, known as a time window.

-The time window is a non-negative Integer value expressing such interval in seconds compatible with the "delay-seconds" rule defined in {{Section 10.2.3 of HTTP}}.
+The time window is a non-negative Integer value expressing that interval in seconds, similar to the "delay-seconds" rule defined in {{Section 10.2.3 of HTTP}}.
 Subsecond precision is not supported.

 ## Service Limit {#service-limit}